jelizaga/install_plus/README.md

 `package.json` is in `~/.instally` (a directory called `.instally`, located in your home directory).

-If you're having trouble finding `/.instally`, try `ctrl+h` in your file manager to view hidden files.
+If you're having trouble finding `/.instally`, try the `ctrl+h` shortcut in your file manager to view hidden files.

 #### 🔧 Where is instally.conf?